microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/PreviewAIP2MIP.md

 #### Available features

-As of `February 6, 2024`, the following features are available in the private preview.
+As of `February 7, 2024`, the following features are available in the private preview.
 Note there may be other features included in the private preview if they've already graduated to the public preview.

 `📅 Coming Soon to private preview`

-- Advanced configurations for Block, Warn, Justify before sending emails based on sensitivity labels
+- None

 `⭐ Available today in private preview`

-- None
+- Advanced configurations for Block, Warn, Justify before sending emails based on sensitivity labels

 `✳️ Graduated to public preview`